Hair on your pillow. A clump in the shower drain. A part that looks wider every month.

 But they are not a quick fix.
 They ask for two things from you.
 Patience.
 And consistency.
 You have to be willing to use them for months to see the real results.
 And you have to commit to using them every single day.

 The most important step of all is understanding why your hair is thinning in that place.
-A simple chat with a doctor can give you a clear answer.
-They can help you build a complete plan that gives you the best possible chance of getting the healthy, full hair you want.
+A simple chat with a specialist can give you a clear answer.
+Explore the full range of hair care treatments at WEA Clinic to understand what options are available for your specific concern that gives you the best possible chance of getting the healthy, full hair you want.

 FAQ’s